Major Groups > Boletes > Xerocomellus "chrysenteron"

 [ Basidiomycota > Boletales > Boletaceae > Xerocomellus . . . ]

-This well known bolete features a brown to olive brown cap that quickly begins to develop a cracked, mosaic-like surface in which pinkish flesh is exposed in the cracks.
-Other distinguishing features include its small to medium size, its general stature (the stem is usually longer than the cap is wide), its usual-but-not-exclusive preference (in North America, anyway) for hardwoods, and microscopic features (see below).
-Xerocomellus chrysenteron is undoubtedly a collective species in North America, and none of our versions may actually match the original, European species first described from France.
+Xerocomellus chrysenteron is a European species; the mushroom featured here is Xerocomellus or Boletus "chrysenteron" in the sense of eastern North American authors.
+It is a small-ish bolete featuring a brown to olive brown cap that quickly begins to develop a cracked, mosaic-like surface in which pinkish flesh is exposed in the cracks.
+Other distinguishing features include its blue-bruising pore surface, its general stature (the stem is usually longer than the cap is wide), its association with oaks and other hardwoods, and microscopic features (see below).

 Description:

-Ecology: Mycorrhizal with hardwoods, especially oaks, and also sometimes reported with conifers; growing alone, scattered, or gregariously; summer and fall, or in winter in warm climates; widely distributed in North America.
-The illustrated and described collections are from Michigan, Illinois, Ohio, and California.
+Ecology: Mycorrhizal with hardwoods, especially oaks, and also sometimes reported with conifers; growing alone, scattered, or gregariously; summer and fall; widely distributed in the United States from the Great Plains eastward, but less common in the southeastern states.
+The illustrated and described collections are from Michigan, Illinois, and Ohio.

-Cap: 2-7 cm; convex, becoming broadly convex or almost flat; dry; finely velvety when young; becoming cracked in age, usually conspicuously, with reddish to pinkish flesh showing in the cracks, especially towards the margin; brown to olive brown, or rarely reddish overall, in old age; marginal area often reddish in age.
+Cap: 2–5 cm; convex, becoming broadly convex or almost flat; dry; finely velvety when young, but soon bald; becoming cracked in age, usually conspicuously, with reddish to pinkish flesh showing in the cracks; brown to olive brown or reddish brown.

-Pore Surface: Yellow when young, becoming brownish or olive; bruising blue, sometimes slowly; with 1-3 angular pores per mm; tubes to 5 mm deep.
+Pore Surface: Pale yellow when young, becoming brownish or olive; bruising blue, sometimes slowly; with 2–3 angular pores per mm; tubes to 5 mm deep.

-Stem: 3-7 cm long; 0.5-1.5 cm thick; more or less equal, or tapering to a pinched base; solid; yellow above, pinkish reddish below; purplish red at base; basal mycelium white to yellowish; not reticulate, but sometimes with broad longitudinal ridges.
+Stem: 4–7 cm long; 0.5-1 cm thick; more or less equal, or with a pinched base; solid; bald; often ridged longitudinally; pinkish red to purplish red; sometimes bruising blue; basal mycelium whitish to yellowish.

-Flesh: Whitish to pale yellow when young, yellow in age; staining slowly bluish on exposure.
+Flesh: Whitish in cap; yellowish in stem; staining slowly bluish on exposure.

 Odor and Taste: Not distinctive.

-Chemical Reactions: Ammonia negative to brownish on cap; negative to brownish on flesh.
-KOH negative to brown on cap; negative to brownish or orangish on flesh.
+Chemical Reactions: Ammonia negative to brownish on cap; negative on flesh.
+KOH negative to brownish on cap; orangish on flesh.
 Iron salts olive on cap; negative on flesh.

 Spore Print: Brown to dark olive brown.